mitchadam/mitchadam.github.io/content/blog/ironman.md

 I got sick in the week leading up to the race.
 I think it was just my bod feeling like it could finally chill a bit.
 This meant I basically did no workouts in the five days leading up to the race, my only goal was to get over my illness.

 My primary recovery methods in race week, and during training, were stretching, rolling, and using a massage gun.
 Recovery is pretty much a part-time job during training.
 I had my recovery routine dialed in and aimed for three 30-minute sessions a week.
+Three lesser-known techniques that I would recommend are:

+- Rolling out your feet with a golf ball
+- Couch/wall hip flexor stretch
-Three lesser-known techniques that I would recommend are: rolling out your feet with a golf ball, doing a couch/wall hip flexor stretch, and rolling out the muscles right along your spine (give yourself a tight hug and roll up your upper back, this is good for reducing back pain on the bike).
+- Rolling out the muscles right along your spine (Give yourself a tight hug and roll up your upper back, this is good for reducing back pain on the bike).

 ### Carb loading